Env-an-Stat-group/24.MoncadaMorales.JGR-ML/README.md

 Supplemental codes for "Forecasting High Resolution Precipitation Events with Binary Reservoir Computing" by Lizda Nazdira Moncada Morales, Matthew Bonas, Stefano Castruccio and Paola Crippa.

 ## Data
-Folder containing the latitude and longitude coordinates for the entire region depicted in the manuscript.
-Due to size constraints, the original PRCP from the WRF output can be found [here](https://www.google.com).
+Folder containing the latitude and longitude coordinates for the entire region depicted in the manuscript as well as the WRF prepcipitation output for the month of June.
 Binary converted data for the 10 cities discussed in the manuscript is also included in the file `BinaryHourlyPrecipCities.RData` and is used with the R scripts in the Code folder.

 <div align = "center">
   <img src="https://github.com/Env-an-Stat-group/24.MoncadaMorales.JGR-ML/assets/57681632/dad98ffb-80af-41ce-81e3-2d5d7d4fb4a5" alt="F1-HourlyPrecipitationJune22" width="400"/>